mwouts/jupytext/README.md

 Jupytext tests the version format for paired notebook only.
 If the format version of the text representation is not the current one, Jupytext will refuse to open the paired notebook.
 You may want to update Jupytext if the format version of the file is newer than the one available in the installed Jupytext.
 Otherwise, you will have to choose between deleting (or renaming) either the `.ipynb`, or its paired text representation.
 Keep the one that is up-to-date, re-open your notebook, and Jupytext will regenerate the other file.

-Finally, note that people who use Jupytext to collaborate on notebooks should update Jupytext simultaneously.
+We also recommend that people who use Jupytext to collaborate on notebooks use identical versions of Jupytext.

 ## I like this, how can I contribute?